UsmonovaZulfiya/Meraki_JSE/README.md

 ### 5. Personalized User Accounts

-Create user profiles to save favorite pets, track adoption applications, and manage communication with shelters.
+Create user profiles to save favorite pets, track adoption applications, and manage communication details with shelters.

-### 6. Notifications

-Receive updates on new pets available for adoption, application status, and other important alerts.

-### 7. Educational Resources
+### 6. Educational Resources

 Access helpful articles, tips, and guidelines on pet care, training, and responsible ownership.

 <!--Blockquotes-->
 > ## *Our Pet Adoption App strives to make the adoption journey a rewarding and seamless experience for both pets and adopters.
 Join us in making a difference in the lives of animals by finding your new best friend through our app!*

 ## **Installation**